cbclemmer/lemmy_data_sync/README.md

 ```

 ## Files
-There are two types of files created.
+These are the files created by the service.
+The system waits until it has a full day of posts to save their comment and post data.

 #### The requests file
 The file name is taken from the `requests_file` property that stores all request data sent to the server.

 #### The Post data
-each community will have a jsonl file that holds the post and comment data for all the posts that are synced.
+Each community will have their own jsonl file that holds the post data for all the posts that are synced.
 In the form of `community.jsonl`.

+#### Comment Data
+Each day a new comment file will be created.
+The file is compressed using gzip to save space.